Engineering reality: fossil fuels are indispensable

 My perhaps atypical household uses about eight times more kWh of gas (mainly for heating) than electricity.
 Fortunately, gas is many times cheaper than electricity per unit of energy.
 Attempting to use scaled-up electricity – or hydrogen inefficiently produced using scaled-up electricity – in place of natural gas for heating would send customer bills through the roof.

-Expensive, user-unfriendly (charge points, charging times, range anxiety, breakdown hazard) electric vehicles which will require a huge increase in grid electricity supply and will achieve only marginal (if any) net overall CO2 emissions savings at huge mineral resource, environmental and ecological cost will probably flop with the general public, especially when the purchase price, road tax and congestion charge subsidies are inevitably withdrawn.
+Expensive, user-unfriendly (charge point provision, charge point “rage”, charging times, range anxiety, breakdown hazard) electric vehicles will require a huge increase in grid electricity supply (see this sister paper, search for Postscript 4) but will achieve only marginal (if any) net overall CO2 emissions savings at huge mineral resource, environmental and ecological cost.
+Despite all the political hype they will probably flop with the general public, especially when the unfair and unsustainable purchase price, road tax and congestion charge subsidies are inevitably withdrawn.
 Politicians are setting up the auto industry for an even bigger fall over EVs than they did with diesel cars.

 Adding yet more intermittent wind power degrades the stability of the grid, with UK consumers already facing a £ multi-billion annual bill to prevent blackouts.
 Moreover it is delusional to think that grid-scale battery storage could bridge not-infrequent UK-wide multi-day becalmings.
 Weather-dependent renewables like wind and solar have to be 100% duplicated by conventional power stations (and even “dirty” diesel generators) for essential grid balancing and synchronisation and to take over completely when the wind doesn’t blow and the sun doesn’t shine.

-The crowning lunacy of this political obtuseness is that the life-cycle net system-wide CO2 emissions savings of wind electricity generation are actually quite modest, despite the simplistic appeal of supposedly “free” wind.
+The crowning lunacy of this political obtuseness is that the life-cycle net system-wide CO2 emissions savings of wind electricity generation are actually quite modest despite the simplistic appeal of supposedly “free” wind, as the almost-stalled fossil fuel dependency chart would seem to confirm.
 The same arguments apply to solar power.

-Politicians were warned a decade ago by the then chief scientific advisor Professor Sir David Mackay that trying to power the UK economy with intermittent renewables was an “appalling delusion” but in their quasi-religious climate change fervour they wilfully chose to ignore him and defy the laws of engineering and physics.
+Politicians were warned a decade ago by the then chief scientific advisor Professor Sir David Mackay that trying to power the UK economy with intermittent renewables was an “appalling delusion” but in their quasi-religious climate change fervour (or blind panic in the face of scientific uncertainty, a precursor to what happened with Coronavirus) they wilfully chose to ignore him and defy the laws of engineering and physics.
 Some technically naive politicians still think that their precious renewables are sustainable but this has never been the case due to their low ERoEI – Energy Return on Energy Invested.

 The dangers of “following the (wrong) science”

-The following pair of graphs relate to NAOO’s Mauna Loa recording of atmospheric CO2 (the Keeling Curve).
+The following pair of graphs relate to NAOO’s Mauna Loa recording of atmospheric CO2 (the Keeling Curve), a central pillar of the global warming controversy.
 The small annual oscillations are due to the seasonal variations in the growth and decay of global vegetation.

 The graphs show that the 2020 global economic slump caused by Coronavirus has had indiscernible impact on the steadily-increasing level of atmospheric CO2.
 The detailed vertically-stacked years show a higher increase in warming El Nino years (e.g. 2016 and 2019) and lower in cooling La Nina years (e.g. 2018) but show ENSO-neutral, ultra-low emissions 2020 as “about average”.

-The science behind the Keeling curve’s relentless increase remains a disputed subject of debate – some say it is due to higher temperatures resulting from the natural recovery from the Little Ice Age.
+The science behind the Keeling curve’s relentless increase remains a disputed subject of debate – some say it is due to higher global temperatures resulting from the natural recovery from the Little Ice Age.
 Regardless of “the science”, the empirical reality is that since 1958 when the Keeling curve measurements started, global temperatures bear scant correlation with its slope.
-If the large naturally warming El Ninos of 2016 and 2019 are disregarded, the only sustained global warming to date since before 1950 occurred during the long-ago 1980s and 90s, when natural El Ninos predominated.
+If the large natural El Ninos of 2016 and 2019 are disregarded, the only sustained global warming to date since before 1950 occurred during the long-ago 1980s and 90s, a brief warming spell which was almost certainly due to a predominance of naturally-warming El Ninos.

-According to the Met Office: “To halt the CO2 rise and prevent further global warming, global CO2 emissions would initially need to halve, and reduce by even more in the long term”.
-What if this Met Office/UN IPCC unverified “Project Fear” theory of dangerous but still indiscernible man-made CO2 global warming were actually correct?
-It would mean that “tackling Net Zero” would require the equivalent of a never-ending Coronavirus-style lockdown of the entire world economy.
+According to the Met Office: “To halt the CO2 rise and prevent further global warming, global CO2 emissions would initially need to halve [implying a 50% cut in global fossil fuel usage], and reduce by even more in the long term”.
+If this Met Office/UN IPCC “Project Fear” unverified theory of dangerous but still indiscernible man-made CO2 global warming were actually correct, it would mean that “tackling Net Zero” would require the equivalent (or worse) of a never-ending Coronavirus-style lockdown of the entire world economy.

 Is this dire prospect really what our politicians want to showcase at the COP26 climate summit in full view of the world’s general public, most of whom don’t give two hoots about “climate change”?
 Or will they kick the can down the road as per usual, digging a deeper and deeper hole for themselves?
 Or will they finally have the common sense to face up to reality?